GIScience/ors-netascore-workshop-agile-24/workshop/qgis.md

 ### Task 3: Use a layer with multiple locations to create isochrones

 The third task involves creating multiple directions from the disaster relief staging area to the affected communities in the Ahr Valley.
 With the Tool `Directions from points 2 layers` we can input one layer as origin/source and another layer as destinations.
-Make sure to enable `Row-by-Row` int the `Layer Mode` option to request a direction for every feature in layer1 x layer 2.
+Make sure to enable `All-by-All` int the `Layer Mode` option to request a direction for every feature in layer1 x layer 2.
 The resulting directions will come in one single layer with multiple features.

 <img src="../img/qgis_multipledirections_regular.png" height="400px"></img>